-In this section, we investigate and compare the efficiency of our proposed computation offloading strategy with two standard baseline algorithms such as Random Computation Offloading (RCO) and Priority Based Computation Offloading (PBCO) in terms of 1) processing delay, 2) energy consumption and 3) throughput.
-Moreover, we consider three recent works such as DPTO [27], DDPT [3] and EECO [9] for illustrating the performance improvement of our proposed strategy.
+In this section, we investigate and compare the efficiency of our proposed computation offloading strategy with two standard baseline algorithms, such as random computation offloading (RCO) and priority-based computation offloading (PBCO) in terms of: 1) processing delay; 2) energy consumption; and 3) throughput.
+Moreover, we consider three recent works, such as DPTO [26], DDPT [3], and EECO [9] for illustrating the performance improvement of our proposed strategy.
 A concise outline of the existing baseline algorithms is explained below.

-- RCO strategy: The RCO strategy randomly schedules the tasks and offloads them to nearby computing devices without considering the importance of task scheduling. - PBCO strategy: In the PBCO strategy, tasks are scheduled according to device priority.
-However, offload the tasks without considering the computational capability of the remote processing devices. - DDPT strategy: DDPT strategy prioritizes the tasks based on queue allocation strategy and offloads the tasks, utilizing a graph matching theorem with the objective of optimizing computation delay. - EECO strategy: EECO strategy mainly prioritizes the tasks and schedules them using a stochastic optimization technique.
-At last, a constraint-restricted offloading method for optimizing energy-delay over the network. - DPTO strategy: In the DPTO strategy, tasks are classified according to a heuristic process.
-Then a multilevel feedback queue is used to schedule the tasks.
-Finally, a heuristic technique for making task offloading decisions.
+- 1) RCO Strategy: The RCO strategy randomly schedules the tasks and offloads them to nearby computing devices without considering the importance of task scheduling. - PBCO Strategy: In the PBCO strategy, tasks are scheduled according to device priority.
+However, offload the tasks without considering the computational capability of the remote processing devices. - 3) DDPT Strategy: The DDPT strategy prioritizes the tasks based on queue allocation strategy and offloads the tasks, utilizing a graph matching theorem with the objective of optimizing computation delay. - 4) EECO Strategy: The EECO strategy mainly prioritizes the tasks and schedules them using a stochastic optimization technique.
+Finally, a constraint-restricted offloading method is for optimizing energy-delay over the network. - 5) DPTO Strategy: In the DPTO strategy, tasks are classified according to a heuristic process.
+Then, a multilevel feedback queue is used to schedule the tasks.
+Finally, a heuristic technique for making task-offloading decisions.